-- To improve your Forefront T product knowledae - To understand the benefits of the Forefront T Stewardship programme - To gain knowledge about using the Forefront T Stewardship Records Management Tool in the Corteva Forage App for Advisors - To enable you to meet the standard required for Forefront T Advisor Certification.
+- To improve your Forefront T product knowledge - To understand the reasons for Forefront T Stewardship - To be able to record sales in the Corteva Forage App - To enable you to meet the standard required for Forefront T Advisors.

 The course will take experienced Forefront T Advisors approximately 45 minutes to complete.
-For those wishing to become Forefront T Certified Advisors for the first time. please allow another 15 minutes.
+For those wishing to become Forefront T Certified Advisors for the first time, please allow another 15 minutes.
 The course doesn't need to be completed in one go.
 If you would like to access this course, please email ukhotline@corteva.com for registration.